Nur Khan: Personal life

 Nur Khan married Shahzadi Farhat Sultan Begum in 1952.
 She was the eldest daughter of Captain Aziz ul-Mulk Shahzada Sultan Aziz, belonging to the Durrani dynasty.
 Farhat was also a cousin of Abida Sultan.
 They had four children.
 A son, Mansoor Khan, and three daughters, Sima Bibi, Nighat Bibi, and Faiqa Bibi.
 Begum Farhat died on 19 July 2016 after a prolonged illness and her funeral was held the following day at PAF Base Nur Khan.

+Their daughter, Dr. Faiqa Qureshi, died in a traffic accident in Dinwiddie County, Virginia on 29 December 2025 when her vehicle struck an obstruction on the road and caught fire.
+She was 75 years old.

 Later life

+In 1993, Nur Khan was appointed to chair the Commission on Education in the caretaker government of Prime Minister Moeen Qureshi.
+He retired from public life after the commission completed its work.

-On 29 August 2006, he made headlines for his criticism of the actions of the leaders of the PML-Q, particularly President Shujaat Hussain and Secretary General Mushahid Hussain.
-Khan questioned their decision and hypocrisy to continue supporting the regime of Musharraf, especially after the controversial death of Akbar Bugti, caused by the Pakistan Army.
-Khan also said that Bugti's death was a blow to national unity.
+On 29 August 2006, he made headlines for his criticism of the actions of the leaders of the Pakistan Muslim League (Q) (PML-Q), particularly President Shujaat Hussain and Secretary General Mushahid Hussain.
+Khan questioned their decision and hypocrisy to continue supporting the military regime of General Musharraf, especially after the controversial death of Akbar Bugti, at the hands of the Pakistan Army.
+Khan said that Bugti's death was a blow to national unity.

-Nur Khan pointed out that Shujaat and Mushahid portrayed themselves as close friends of the late Bugti, with Shujaat even acknowledging his indebtedness to Akbar Bugti for saving his father's life when Prime Minister Zulfikar Ali Bhutto had ordered Bugti, who was the Governor of Balochistan, to have Shujaat's father Chaudhry Zahoor Elahi killed while he was in prison.
-Khan further criticised Mushahid's role, mentioning that Bugti had included Mushahid as one of the three individuals entrusted to hear his case, with a promise to accept their verdict.
-Khan questioned whether this was the appropriate way to repay trusted friends.
+He also pointed out that Shujaat and Mushahid portrayed themselves as close friends of Bugti, with Shujaat even acknowledging his indebtedness to him for saving his father's life when Prime Minister Zulfikar Ali Bhutto had ordered Bugti, who was the Governor of Balochistan, to have Shujaat's father Chaudhry Zahoor Elahi killed while he was in prison.
+Khan further criticised Mushahid's role and said that Bugti had included Mushahid as one of the three individuals entrusted to hear his case, with a promise to accept their verdict.
+Khan questioned: "Is this how one pays back trusted friends?"